 Business enterprises actively collaborate with the region’s universities.
 At Pannon University of Veszprém researchers collaborate with a number of automotive firms and with universities in other regions in automotive industry-specific research areas.
 Moreover, they have broad collaboration portfolio with industrial partners in the field of ICT, in eco-industries and participate in a number of international research projects in engineering and natural sciences.
 Another innovative actor is the Agricultural Institute of the Hungarian Academy of Sciences in Martonvásár, an important public research organisation that performs higher education activities as well.

-CT hosts industrial parks and four accredited innovation clusters: Innoskart, System Science Innovation Cluster, Ecopolis and Pharmagora.
-A variety of transfer institutions, incubators, and technology transfer offices foster commercialisation.
+CT hosts industrial parks and three accredited innovation clusters: Innoskart, System Science Innovation Cluster and Ecopolis.
+A variety of transfer institutions, incubators and technology transfer offices foster commercialisation.
 Chambers of Commerce are also important regional innovation actors.
 Central Transdanubian Regional Innovation Agency (CTRIA), the regional innovation agency has a good overview of the regional innovation activities and carries out a range of for profit and public benefit innovation management services.

-In summary, due to the efforts of intermediary institutions, substantial EU-funding, and foreign investors’ increasing commitment to innovation related activities, CT's innovation performance started to get closer to its full potential.
+In CT, 88% of the households had internet access in 2019 (Eurostat, 2020), which is above the national average (86%).
+In summary, due to the efforts of intermediary institutions, substantial EU-funding and foreign investors’ increasing commitment to innovation related activities, CT's innovation performance started to get closer to its full potential.